Education Research Current About VU Amsterdam NL

 • Writing a Scientific Paper

-Please consult the Study Guide from Societal Resilience for more information.
+You can find an overview of the programme here.
+Please consult the Study Guide for more information.

 Social Science for Society

-VU Amsterdam’s Faculty of Social Sciences is committed to “Social Sciences for Society”.
-In our activities in teaching, research and valorisation, we engage, work on, and are committed to finding solutions to the challenging societal problems our world faces today.
+VU Amsterdam’s School of Social Sciences is committed to “Social Sciences for Society”.
+In our activities in teaching, research, and valorisation, we engage, work on, and are committed to finding solutions to the challenging societal problems our world faces today.
 We invest in diversity and internationalisation of our staff and students.

-Change your future with the Social Sciences for a Digital Society Research Master’s programme
+Change your future with the Research Master Social Sciences for a Digital Society

-Change your future with the Social Sciences for a Digital Society Research Master’s programme
+Change your future with the Research Master Social Sciences for a Digital Society

 Explore your future prospects